 Australia’s forests are grouped for national reporting into three broad categories:

-Melaleuca and Rainforest.
-The eighth type, Other native forest, comprises less common native forest types with relatively small individual areas, as well as native forests where the type is unknown.
+- Native forest – comprising seven broad forest types defined by dominant species and structure, namely Acacia, Callitris, Casuarina, Eucalypt, Mangrove, Melaleuca and Rainforest, plus an eighth type, Other native forest which comprises less common native forest types with relatively small individual areas, as well as native forests where the type is unknown.

-Other forest – most of which are non-commercial plantations and planted forests of various types.
+- Other forest – comprising mostly non-commercial plantations and planted forests of various types.

 Australian forest profiles: 2016